gnea/grbl/doc/markdown/interface.md

         - This data field will not appear if:

           - It is disabled in the config.h file.
 No `$` mask setting available.
           - The line number reporting not enabled in config.h.
 Different option to reporting data field.
           - No line number or `N0` is passed with the g-code block.
           - Grbl is homing, jogging, parking, or performing a system task/motion.
           - There is no motion in the g-code block like a `G4P1` dwell.
 (May be fixed in later versions.)

-    - **Current Rate:**
+    - **Current Feed and Speed:**

-        - `F:1000.` indicates current actual feed rate (speed) of the executing motion.
-Depending on machine max rate settings and acceleration, this value may not be the programmed rate.
+        - There are two versions of this data field that Grbl may respond with.

+        	- `F:500` contains real-time feed rate data as the value.
+This appears only when VARIABLE_SPINDLE is disabled in config.h, because spindle speed is not tracked in this mode.
+        	- `FS:500,8000` contains real-time feed rate, followed by spindle speed, data as the values.
+Note the `FS:`, rather than `F:`, data type name indicates spindle speed data is included.

-        - Value units, either in mm/min or inches/min, is dependent on the `$` report inches user setting.
+        - The current feed rate value is in mm/min or inches/min, depending on the `$` report inches user setting.
+        - The second value is the current spindle speed in RPM

+        - These values will often not be the programmed feed rate or spindle speed, because several situations can alter or limit them.
+For example, overrides directly scale the programmed values to a different running value, while machine settings, acceleration profiles, and even the direction traveled can also limit rates to maximum values allowable.

         - As a operational note, reported rate is typically 30-50 msec behind actual position reported.

-        - This data field will not appear if:

-          - It is disabled in the config.h file.
-No `$` mask setting available.
+        - This data field will always appear, unless it was explicitly disabled in the config.h file.

     - **Input Pin State:**